jackmerrill/maatt.fr/content/ideas.md

     - Ideally, I just use a Mac Mini, but [Daniel got me thinking.. again](https://cyckl.net/idea/)
 - Audio driver for Windows and Linux to send to UPnP (specifically my Sonos)
     - Could make it work for macOS too, but I don't need to (AirPlay 2 would be faster afaik)
-- Web server that just hosts files
-    - Hackable enough to do more advanced things like Nginx, but zero-config capable
-    - Lightweight af
-    - Single binary
-    - Make it a Docker, while I'm at it
 - Assetto Corsa Server in Docker
 - OPDS server and reader that doesn't suck
     - [Spec](https://specs.opds.io/) is relatively simple to create a library for